zeek/zeek-docs/scripts/policy/frameworks/netcontrol/catch-and-release.zeek.rst

    this function.

-   :a: The address to get information about.
+   :param a: The address to get information about.

    :returns: The :zeek:see:`NetControl::BlockInfo` record containing information about